 Assistant Vice President of Gift Planning

 Jeremy works with donors and their advisors to explore gift strategies with complex tax and legal implications.
-He first came to Duke as Director of Endowment Administration.
-Prior to that, he was Vice President of Philanthropic Services at the Community Foundation for Greater Atlanta and a corporate lawyer at Troutman Sanders, LLP, in Atlanta.
-Jeremy received his law degree from UNC and his undergraduate degree from Haverford College.
-Jeremy is an active volunteer in the Durham community and grew up in nearby Greensboro, North Carolina.
+He first came to Duke as director of endowment administration.
+Prior to that, he was vice president of philanthropic services at the Community Foundation for Greater Atlanta and a corporate lawyer at Troutman Sanders, LLP, in Atlanta.
+Jeremy received his law degree from the University of North Carolina at Chapel Hill and his undergraduate degree from Haverford College.
+Jeremy is an active volunteer in the Durham community, and he grew up in nearby Greensboro, North Carolina.

 Phillip H. Buchanan

 Phil was named senior philanthropic counsel for Duke University in July 2016, after serving as the assistant vice president for Gift Planning since 2008.
 He joined Duke in January 2002 as the director of planned giving.
 Phil also has served as president of Duke University Philanthropies, Inc. since 2006 and formerly as vice president from 2004-2006.
 He is an attorney and his primary focus at Duke involves helping donors and their professional advisors understand and consider charitable gifts that require some measure of tax, legal or financial planning.
 Phil’s work includes charitable gift and tax issues related to estates, trusts, life income gifts such as charitable gift annuities and charitable remainder trusts, real estate, closely held companies, partnerships, IRD assets and other complex gift arrangements.